Parliamentary.ai

 Groups Affected

-- Homeowners and Developers: Those seeking planning permission for subterranean developments will face stricter scrutiny and potential refusal, particularly in sensitive areas.
+• Homeowners and developers: Those seeking planning permission for subterranean developments will face stricter rules and may find it harder to obtain approval.

 Powered by nyModel